VasilGVasilev/InterviewPrep/redux/revauxy-notes/dispatch-and-overall-recap.md

 Actions are object that represent *one way* of how the state should change.
 (Actions can also be async ones and via redux thunk (modern) reflect the realities of updating state asynchroniously)

-Reducers are pure functions that have '*all the ways* how the state should change.
+Reducers are pure functions that have *all the ways* how the state should change.
 They react to the dispatched action **type** to update with the state with the relevant **payload**.